cosmos/gaia/ante/README.md

 The [Fee AnteHandle](https://github.com/cosmos/gaia/blob/yaru/fix-all-fees/ante/fee.go) will take global fees and min_gas_prices and merge them into one [combined `sdk.Deccoins`](https://github.com/cosmos/gaia/blob/f2be720353a969b6362feff369218eb9056a60b9/ante/fee.go#L79) according to the denoms and amounts of global fees and min_gas_prices.

-If the paid fee with denom a subset of this combined fees and the amount is higher than/equal to one the fee amount required in the combined fees, the transaction can pass the fee check, otherwise, an error will occur.
+If the paid fee is a subset of the combined fees set and the paid fee amount is greater than or equal to the required fees amount, the transaction can pass the fee check, otherwise an error will occur.

 ### Bypass Fees Message Types
 The above `global fee` and `min_as_prices` fee checks do not apply to bypass message types.
 Transactions of  bypass message types are free of fee charge.
 However, if the bypass type transactions still carry nonzero fees, the denom has to be a subset of denoms that global fees defined.